tjbenneche/rampup-curriculum/2015-04-19-javascript-syllabus.md

 ## Week 3 - Statements & Loops

-This class will focus on conditional and looping statements, showing how to
+This class will focus on conditional and looping statements, showing how to iterate through objects and evaluate if certain conditions have been met.

-- Conditional expressions
-- For loops
-- While loops
-- Switch cases
-- Try/catch
+- **Conditionals**: using if and switch statements to set conditional routines
+- **Loops**: using for, while, and do statements to iterate over variables

 ## Week 4 - Data Structures and Algorithms